michaelrafailyk/ShowCoordinatesDistanceAngle/README.md

 A plugin for the [Glyphs font editor](http://glyphsapp.com/).

-Display coordinates above or below the selected nodes and handles, and display distances and angles along the path lines.
+Display coordinates above or below the selected nodes and handles, and display distances and angles (italic respected) along the path lines.

 ![](ShowCoordinatesDistanceAngle.png)